 A Royal Mail-defined point to which mail is delivered.
-This may be a property (private address), organisation, mailbox or even the name of an individual.
-These categories are derived from The Complete Guide to Postcode Products from Royal Mail.
+This may be a property (private address), organisation, mailbox or even, very rarely, the name of an individual.
+These categories are derived from the Programmers' Guide from Royal Mail.
 This is distinct from the addressed premise because there may be more than one organisation at an address.